 Third, use the diary to write down your important values, to record special moments and events.
 This give you the chance to record what is going on in your life.

 Fourth, use it to write down any issues you have and the different ways you try to resolve it.
 That way you can reflect back to see if you have improved your problem solving ability while keeping track of your own thought processes. – This exercise will improve your own problem solving ability.

-I know this phrase sounds like a cliche but it is true: all successful people are doing things they want to do the most and manage to earn well through it: Bill Gates, Warren Buffet, the late Mr. Steve Jobs and Oprah Winfrey are just a few examples of their success as a result of their passions.
+I know this phrase sounds like a cliche but it is true: all successful people are doing things they want to do the most and manage to earn well through it: Bill Gates, Jeff Bezos, Warren Buffet, Walt Disney, the late Mr. Steve Jobs and Oprah Winfrey are just a few examples of their success as a result of their passions.